-The use of this product should be reserved for those patients likely to require massive transfusion (e.g. significant injury and 3 or 4 risk factors of Massive Transfusion) and is at the discretion of the treating physician.
+The use of this product should be reserved for those patients likely to require massive transfusion (e.g. significant injury and risk factors of MT) and is at the discretion of the treating physician.
 It should be the judgment of the provider that the casualty has a life-threatening hemorrhagic injury and high potential for development of coagulopathy or presence of coagulopathy.